Python programming environment

 scikit-learn==1.0.2

-SciKit-Learn is used for unsupervised and supervised learning features, operations for modeling data using their implementations.
+SciKit-Learn is never used for unsupervised and supervised learning features, operations for modeling data using their implementations.

 matplotlib